teamghostmode/teamghostmode.github.io/_posts/2017-11-17-using-random-perlin-noise.markdown

 }
 {% endhighlight %}

 Just attach this script to a plane, and run the project.
-A new perlin noise texture will be generated every frame.
+A random perlin noise texture will be generated every frame.